 - Put the ribs upright on top of the rack, wrapping in a circle.

-Preheat the broiler to Medium (roughly 500 ºF).
-Line a baking sheet with aluminum foil and place the wire rack (optional).
-Transfer the ribs to the wire rack from the Instant Pot.
+- Line a baking sheet with aluminum foil and place a wire rack.
+Transfer the ribs from the Instant Pot to the wire rack.

 - Remove from the oven and brush more sauce on the ribs.